aaronbloomfield/pdr/tutorials/02-gdb/index.md

 [Go up to the Tutorials table of contents page](../index.html)

 This tutorial is meant to get you used to using the GNU debugger, gdb.
 As you read through the first part of the tutorial, you are not expected to remember everything -- there is a reference list at the end of this tutorial, and is also contained on the [GDB command summary](../../docs/gdb_summary.html) page.
 This tutorial will guide you through the process of using those commands.

+Some terminology:

-Gdb is a command-line debugger -- we may see graphical debuggers later in the semester.
+- `gdb` is a command-line debugger (we may see graphical debuggers later in the semester.)
+- "GNU" is the compiler framework that includes many things, including a compiler (`g++`) as well as the debugger `gdb`
+- "LLVM" is the compiler framework that includes many things, including a compiler (`clang++`) as well as the debugger `lldb`
+- `lldb` is the debugger that is often used elsewhere -- it is analgous to `gdb` in how it works

+Note that the gdb debugger is desgined to work with a different compiler (g++).
+However, the lldb debugger, which is designed to work with clang++, does not work on an Ubuntu VirtualBox installation.
+Thus, we are going to use gdb instead of lldb.

 ------------------------------------------------------------